Increase Success by Using A Five-Phase Approach

 With 5-PATH® your client comes in for Phase II, (usually the second session) looking forward to it.
 She is comfortable and in a positive frame of mind, expecting to do well.
 This positive mental state is best for achieving the deep hypnosis required for the coming phases of work.

-The well-trained hypnotherapists understands that her client may have many false beliefs about how the problem started, or have no conscious awareness of when or how it started.
+The well-trained hypnotists understands that her client may have many false beliefs about how the problem started, or have no conscious awareness of when or how it started.
 This is why the Affect Bridge Age Regression Technique is the technique of choice when doing AR.
 You can use the affect or emotion associated with the problem as a "bridge" back to when it started.

-AR is an uncovering and insight therapy.
+AR is an uncovering and insight hypnosis.
 It brings knowledge and understanding about the issue into the conscious mind.
 This insight also does something else which is profound; it causes the subconscious and unconscious levels of the mind to go into a state of reorganization, making your client highly receptive to suggestions that are consistent to the insights just experienced.

-This is why insight therapies such as AR, FOO and FOS are so powerful.
+This is why insight hypnosis such as AR, FOO and FOS are so powerful.
 As children we are highly suggestible; our minds are not yet made up about the world, and it is much like soft clay.
 But by the time we reach our teenage years our view of the world and ourselves sets into place, the clay hardens, our beliefs and personality become set.
-Insight therapies open our minds to suggestion for a short period of time increasing our suggestibility.
+Insight hypnosis open our minds to suggestion for a short period of time increasing our suggestibility.
 We want to utilize this highly suggestible state by inserting important suggestions at the end of each session.
 The mind will quickly return to its more solid state.
 We want it to reorganize around these experiences and suggestions.

 For example, a weight loss client experiences an AR session and finds that she was eating to comfort herself, using food to cope with uncomfortable feelings from her past.
 This insight causes her to look at food differently, and is now readily able to accept suggestions consistent with her experience.
 The session is completed by giving her suggestions that "From now on food is only fuel and you only eat when you are hungry."
 The suggestions given at the end of the session work to develop new beliefs and behaviors based on the insights gained.